 The left hand image, shows it has room for a lot of M43 gear, but tends to swallow it.
 The compartments are fully flexible, with lots of options to buy (the main insert is a replacement) and the bag hip-hugs well even when full and an advantage of the canvas, like leather is that it gets better with age, not just older.

 Domke padding is light and thin, but effective.
-No doubt I could get a lot more in, especially if I use the end pockets that would hold a camera body with a short prime lens on.
-The end pocket shown has a neoprene lens bag for added protection and I have lined the bottom with thin foam for drop protection (my F2 has the old rigid wood panel with rubber coating floor).
-Nothing I have ever put in a Domke has ever been broken.
+No doubt I could get a lot more in, especially if I use the end pockets that would hold a camera body with a pancake lens on.
+The end pocket (open) has a neoprene lens bag for added protection and I have lined the bottom with thin foam for drop protection (my F2 has the old rigid wood panel with rubber coating floor).
+Nothing I have ever put in a Domke has ever been broken, which I put down to the feeling of “bag awareness” they provide.

-The right hand image is to show the height using the EOS 30 with grip for scale.
-Easily enough to hold a medium long lens upright (my 40-150 is on the right) or a pro Canon/Nikon body.
-All of the early Domke bags were designed for pro SLR's with motor drives and F2.8 zoom lenses or fast primes (I always picture in my head a pair of F3's with drives and a 20/35/85/180 kit).
+The right hand image is to show the height using an old EOS 30 with grip for scale.
+Easily enough to hold a medium long lens upright (my 40-150 is on the right with metal hood on) or a pro Canon/Nikon body.
+All of the early Domke bags were designed for pro SLR's with motor drives and F2.8 zoom lenses or fast primes (I always picture in my head a pair of FM2's with drives and a 20/35/85/180 kit).

 The two front pockets are roomy enough for any phone, notebook a medium sized flash.
-The back has a full length pocket capable of taking a full sized ipad, but without protection.
+The back has a full length pocket capable of taking a full sized ipad or small lap top, but without a flap or any protection.

 Complaints?
-Only my usual one about a weather resistant pocket on the back without a top cover or drainage holes and I have been worrying for years that things will fall out of an open topped front pocket, but they never have.
+Only my usual one about a weather resistant pocket on the back without a top cover or drainage holes and I have been worrying for years that something will fall out of an open topped front pocket, but nothing has.
+Oh and the metal flap clips that can whack a camera pretty hard (fixed with a little tape).

 Loves?
 Durability, consistency and functionality...big time.
 It sits really well on the hip.